freeyland/e2c/README.md

 - **DNSMasq:** is a lightweight, easy to configure, DNS forwarder and DHCP server.
 It is designed to provide DNS and optionally, DHCP, to a small network.
 It can serve the names of local machines which are not in the global DNS.
 The DHCP server integrates with the DNS server and allows machines with DHCP-allocated addresses to appear in the DNS with names configured either in each host or in a central configuration file.
 Dnsmasq supports static and dynamic DHCP leases and BOOTP/TFTP for network booting of diskless machines.

 **All docker images with services listed above must be active.** These services are configured to start automatically and should not be stopped.
 Without active Traefik and Dnsmasq, e2c backed projects can't work properly.
-This option can be desable with:
+This option can be disabled with:

 > e2c global autostart off